AjayMT/mo-vi-ment/README.md

 Mo-vi-ment is a minor mode for Emacs that provides vi-like cursor movement that's easy on your fingers.
 With mo-vi-ment mode enabled, you can move the cursor like so -

-        M-&#93;
+        M-]

     M-p     M-\

-        M-&#91;
+        M-[

+Pressing shift before pressing the movement keys will move the cursor by page (for vertical movement) or by line (for horizontal movement).
 I didn't map the `H J K L` keys because the were mapped to some pretty frequently used functions.

 ## Installation
 Install it via [MELPA](http://melpa.milkbox.net/).

     M-x package-install RET mo-vi-ment

-Or drop `mo-vi-ment.el` somewhere in your load path and add the following to your `.emacs`/`.emacs.d/init.el` file.
+Or drop `mo-vi-ment.el` somewhere in your load path and add the following to your `.emacs.d/init.el` file.

     (require 'mo-vi-ment)